-New Board Directors are encouraged to carry out at least one visit to our programmes in their first two years of office, where circumstances permit.
+New Board Directors are encouraged to carry out at least one field visit in their first two years of office.

 Declaration of Interest Register

 Board Directors are required to complete a Declaration of Interest Form each year (See Appendix 7: Declaration of Interest Register Form).